alphagov/frontend/README.md

 A Ruby on Rails application that renders the citizen-facing part of formats stored in the Content Store.
 It looks up the passed-in slug in the Content Store.

-It also serves the homepage (hard-coded route) and the search results vertical (hard-coded route).
+It also serves the homepage (hard-coded route).

 See `app/views/root` for some bespoke transaction start pages.